geopmsession(1) – Command line interface for the GEOPM service batch read features

 Reading a signal

 The input to the command line tool has one request per line.
 A request for reading is made of up three strings separated by white space.
 The first string is the signal name, the second string is the domain name, and the third string is the domain index.
-An example where the entire THERM_STATUS model specific register is read from core zero:
+An asterisk * in place of the domain name will evaluate to the native domain of the signal.
+An asterisk * in place of the domain index will result in the signal being read for all available domain indices on the system for the specified domain type.

 $ echo "MSR::THERM_STATUS# core 0" | geopmsession -n